WellthCare

 1. Understand Your Current Plan's International Provisions

 First, check your plan's Summary of Benefits and Coverage (SBC).
 Look for specific language about "Foreign Travel," "International Coverage," or "Emergency Care Outside the Service Area."
-Key questions to answer:
+Ask yourself:

 • Does it cover emergency care only?
 Many PPOs and HDHPs will cover emergency room visits abroad, but you'll often pay the out-of-network deductible and coinsurance.